Crockpot Black Bean Chili with Lime and Cilantro

 Black Bean Chili with Chocolate ~ Healthy Green Kitchen

-Black Bean and Beef Chili with Cilantro, Lime, and Avocado Salsa ~ Kalyn’s Kitchen
+Black Bean and Beef Chili with Avocado Salsa ~ Kalyn’s Kitchen

 Smoky Turkey Chili with Chipotle Peppers and Black and White Beans ~ Cookin’ Canuck

 Beef Chili with Sausage, Mushrooms, and Olives ~ Kalyn’s Kitchen

 Weekend Food Prep: